pockettojs/pockettojs.github.io/docs/frontend-api/pocketto-react.md

 ## React Hooks API

+Pocketto provides a set of React hooks to interact with the Pocketto model in React.

 ### useRealtimeList

 By using `useRealtimeList()` hook, the listing will auto retrieve new model when there is new data.